zeromq/netmq/docs/transports.md

 ## InProc

-InProc (in-process) allows you to connect sockets running with the same process, or more precisely, within the same `NetMQContext`.
+InProc (in-process) allows you to connect sockets running with the same process.
 This is actually quite useful, and you may do this for several reasons:

 + To do away with shared state/locks.
 When you send data down the wire (socket) there is no shared state to worry about.
 Each end of the socket will have its own copy.
 + Being able to communicate between very disparate parts of a system.